8 Tips to Prepare Your Child For PSLE Science Papers

 For this question:

-I’ve seen students wrote this:
+I’ve seen students write this:

-Mass of ball X does not change.
+The mass of ball X does not change.

+This is one of the common pitfalls in note-taking.
 The learning pointers lack context.

 Mass does not change when heated.
 Only the volume increases.